My 5 Helpful Amigurumi Tips for Crocheters

 Materials

-- Most ami typically use anywhere from a 2mm to a 3.5 mm hook.
-My personal comfort zone is the 3.5mm hook.
-It yields tight stitches without it feeling like I’m working really hard.
-So if you’re just starting out, a 3.5mm hook is a good starter hook.
 That said, there are numerous patterns that also suggest a 2mm or a 2.5mm hook.
 If you are a tight crocheter, you may find the smaller hooks to be challenging.
 It’s not easy pulling a tiny hook through a tight stitch.
 The stitches need to be tight enough so that your stuffing does not show.

-Here are some options at various price points found on Amazon:
+Here are some options at various price points found on Amazon.

-- I use mainly category 4 weight yarn for all my ami as it is readily available.
-My go-to store for yarn is Michaels where I have easy access to a number of yarn brands.
+I use mainly category 4 weight yarn for all my ami as it is readily available.
+My go-to store for yarn is Michaels, where I have easy access to several yarn brands.
 My favourite brands for ami tend to be Red Heart Super Saver, Impeccable and Vanna’s Choice.
 Between those brands, I can pretty much find any particular colour or shade that I need.
-That said, I will say that when colour is crucial in the design (like the Marvel series), I will choose colour over a brand.
-So I don’t necessarily favour one brand over the other.

 Now in the shop